 Over the course of the two-year project, we critically examined our training and professional development for public engagement with research.
-We looked across the literature and assembled an Advisory Group of critical friends made up of academic staff from the University of Bath and beyond and providers of public engagement training.
+In year one we looked across the literature and assembled an Advisory Group of critical friends made up of academic staff from the University of Bath and beyond and providers of public engagement training.

-Key learning from this work is available in Featherstone, H. and Owen D. (2018) Continuous Professional Development for Public Engagement.
+Learning from this examination is available in Featherstone, H. and Owen D. (2018) Continuous Professional Development for Public Engagement.
 University of Bath

 What we found out

 Through our ChallengeCPD@Bath work we identified four key learning points about training and professional development for public engagement:

 the issues associated with professional development for public engagement are not unique to public engagement training – there is a wider culture of resistance to formal professional development within universities which disadvantages CPD for public engagement

 professional development is more than just training - people are less tuned into training opportunities in general and perhaps have a limited view of what counts as training as a result of the culture around CPD at universities.
 This means significant interventions may not be reported as ‘training’ in surveys such as Factors Affecting Public Engagement survey